4 Summer Salad Wrap Recipes for Omnivores and Vegetarians

 - Mint sprig for garnish

 - The lamb is going to be cooked and left to cool prior to being served.
-Add the lamb to a large, dry saucepan and brown over a medium heat, stirring constantly with a wooden spoon.
-This should take three or four minutes.
+Add the lamb to a large, dry saucepan and brown over medium heat, stirring constantly with a wooden spoon.
+This should take 3 or 4 minutes.

-- Add the thinly sliced onion and the mint, and cook for another couple of minutes.
+- Add the thinly sliced onion and the mint, and cook for another 2-3 minutes.

-- Pour in the chicken stock and bring to a simmer for twenty minutes.
+- Pour in the chicken stock and bring to a simmer for 20 minutes.

-- Turn off the heat, cover, and leave to cool completely—probably a minimum of two hours.
+- Turn off the heat, cover, and leave to cool completely—probably a minimum of 2 hours.